AmakeSasha/esp-iot-framework/components/esp_iot_framework_core/KCONFIG.md

 # Kconfig esp_iot_framework_core

 This section describes the `esp_iot_framework_core` configuration parameters.
-All settings are available in the `idf.py menuconfig` configuration utility within the `ESP IoT framework Core` menu.
+All settings are available in the `idf.py menuconfig` configuration utility within the `ESP IoT framework, CORE` menu.

 ---